What We Do

 In July 2019, Downtown property owners voted overwhelmingly to renew and nearly double the size of the District, continuing a dedicated funding stream for enhanced clean and safe services, place-making and economic development programs through Dec.
 31, 2029.
 We eagerly serve as the voice for downtowners and play a vital role in the growth and vitality of our evolving urban core.

-2020 brought a global pandemic and a year of economic challenges and uncertainty.
+The last couple of years brought a global pandemic and times of economic challenges and uncertainty.
 But also, innovation and creativity, including our Main Street Moves street closure that continues to reimagine 6 blocks of our central core into an enhanced public space filled with outdoor dining and unique human connections.
-We couldn’t be more proud of the expansion and the resiliency of our businesses.
-2022 will be a challenging year, but we are rolling up our sleeves and jumping in as we all work to eradicate the coronavirus and chart a course of economic recovery.
+We couldn’t be more proud of this evolution and community support.
+2023 will continue to be a year of resiliency, with added staff, strong funding and new possibilities.
+We are rolling up our sleeves and jumping in.

 Enjoy our City,